Leo Gauriloff

 Leo Gauriloff (5 October 1956 – 23 August 2019) was a Skolt Sámi singer, guitarist and composer.
 He was known mainly for playing acoustic steel string guitars, but he also played other acoustic string instruments, such the sambur, the mandola, the buzuki, as well as synthesizers.

+Biography

 Gauriloff grew up in Mustola, Inari, in the vicinity of Nellim.
 He lost his mother in an act of murder, which upset the whole village.
 He was then raised by his grandmother, from whom he learnt the Skolt Sámi language.
 Gauriloff built his first guitar from particle board, and he would amplify the sound by pressing it against the boiling pot of the sauna.

 There were others, too, in the family who had an active interest in cultural matters.
 Music became the choice of career for Leo Gauriloff and his older brother Jaakko (born 1939).
 Their niece Katja Gauriloff became a well-known film director.